 - Scales

-- Torque screwdrivers and measuring sensors (production and assembly stations)
+- Torque wrenches and measuring sensors (production and assembly stations)

 - Direct digital I/O interfaces (simple machines via optocouplers)